When: August 7-10, 2023 from 9AM – 4PM

 2023 Send a Kid to Camp Sponsorship Form

-In 2019, the first overnight Camp Bighorn held at the Whiskey Mountain Conservation Camp near Dubois, Wyoming was a great success!
-We hosted 25 amazing youth ages 9-12 years old from as far away as Alaska and as near as Dubois to participate in this fun, educational camp designed to inspire and educate youth about bighorn sheep and their habitat.
-From a trek to the top of Torrey Rim (everyone made it!), to looking at riparian macroinvertebrates in Torrey Creek, to an exploration of local ecosystems and habitat management; youth participates dove in deep to explore this amazing place and home to the Whiskey Mountain herd of Rocky Mountain bighorn sheep.
+In 2019, the first Camp Bighorn was held at the Whiskey Mountain Conservation Camp near Dubois, Wyoming!
+The Center hosted 25 youths ages 9-12 years old from as far away as Alaska and as near as Dubois to participate in this fun, educational camp designed to inspire and educate youth about bighorn sheep and their habitat.
+From a trek to the top of Torrey Rim (everyone made it!), to looking at riparian macroinvertebrates in Torrey Creek, to an exploration of local ecosystems and habitat management, youth participants dove in deep to explore this place and home to the Whiskey Mountain herd of Rocky Mountain bighorn sheep.